Requesting temporary protection

 All displaced persons arriving in Luxembourg from Ukraine are requested to contact the General Department of immigration of the Ministry of Home Affairs by submitting their personal details on a form.

-If the conditions for granting temporary protection are met, a temporary protection certificate is issued.
-This certificate allows its holder to remain on Luxembourg territory, but does not confer a right of residence in accordance with the legislation on the entry and residence of foreigners.
+If the conditions for granting temporary protection are met, a provisional temporary protection certificate is issued.
+The beneficiary of temporary protection must then request an appointment with the General Department of immigration in order to obtain a biometric card.
+These documents allow its holder to remain on Luxembourg territory, but do not confer a right of residence in accordance with the legislation on the entry and residence of foreigners.

 Validity period